oxai/debias-gensynth/README.md

 - [Aleksandar Shtedritski](https://github.com/suny-sht)
 - [Max Bain](https://maxbain.com)

-For any inquiries or further information, please contact our corresponding authors, Brandon Smith, at <brandonsmithpmpuk@gmail.com>, or Miguel Farinha, at <miguelffarinha@gmail.com>.
+For any inquiries or further information, please contact our corresponding authors, Brandon Smith, <brandonsmithpmpuk@gmail.com>, or Miguel Farinha, <miguelffarinha@gmail.com>.

 ## Paper
 Details of our paper can be found in the [link here]().

 ### measure_bias.py
-`measure_bias.py` operates on the coco_val2017 image dataset to measure the bias metrics, Bias@K and MaxSkew@K.
+`measure_bias.py` operates on the COCO val 2017 image dataset to measure the bias metrics, Bias@K and MaxSkew@K.

 #### Usage
 The script can be used by running the following command: